Cherleria obtusiloba

 Cherleria obtusiloba is a perennial alpine herb known by the common names alpine sandwort and twinflower stitchwort.
 It is native to the mountains of western North America from the High Sierra of California to the Colorado Rockies north to Alaska, and to far northeastern Russia (Magadan, Kamchatka, and Yakutia).
 This is a low plant forming mats or clumps and bearing small thimble-shaped flowers with curving white petals.

 Description

 Alpine sandwort is a perennial plant that forms a tuft or mat of low growing stems, reaching just 12 cm at most, and often just 1 to 5 cm to hug the ground.
 They have a thick and woody taproot and form a mat as much as 40 cm across.
 Their flowerless stems grow along the ground can be as short as 2 cm or more than 20 cm and branch.
 The flowering stems grow upwards, though they sometimes rest on the ground at their base.

+On non-flowering stems the leaves tightly overlap while on the flowering stems they are spaced variably.
+The leaves are thin and needle like to subulate in shape and can be straight or curve outward.
+They measure just 1–8 millimeters long with a width of 0.4–1 mm.
+Towards the base they are fused and have a tight measuring 0.3–1.5 mm that can be dry and paper-like or herbaceous.

+The fruit is a capsule measuring 3.5–6 mm long.
+They are narrowly egg-shaped or else ellipsoid with three valved openings.
+Each capsule contains several comma shaped red-brown to brown seeds.
+They measure 0.6–0.8 mm.